RidwanAz/Darey.io_Devops_Project/Ansible_Refactoring_Assignments_and_Imports/project_11.md

 iii.
 Move common.yml file into the newly created static-assignments folder.

 iv.
 Inside site.yml file, import common.yml playbook.
+See project 10 for this playbook